Nek5000/nekRS/CONTRIBUTING.md

 * The act of submitting a PR (with or without an explicit Signed-off-by tag) will be understood as an affirmation of the developer certificate of origin (DCO), which you can find at http://developercertificate.org/.

-* In some cases (e.g. squashed commits) we won't preserve the original commit author information.
-However all contributors are acknowledged in the notes of each release.
+* We won't preserve the original commit author information but all contributors are acknowledged in the notes of each release.